Science, Religion and Evolution

 In science the sin of pride (and futility) is to demand that others shall not differ with your pronouncements and wisdom.
 Also in science there is a matching sin of humility: forbearing to differ when your insights or evidence suggest a flaw in the received wisdom of authority.
 The punishment in either case is likely to include painful levels of cognitive dissonance.

 In particular, although hardly anyone routinely devotes all his time and resources to systematically opposing received wisdom and established opinion, there is no prescribed penalty for doing so.
 No unexpected anti-dogma police drag heretics off to the COMFY CHAIR.
-Anyone at any time is in a position to ask in effect: "How does the establishment position make more sense than alternatives proposed in the light of new findings or new arguments, or for that matter, old work that has gone unnoticed, or temporarily been forgotten or overlooked?"
+Anyone at any time is in a position to ask in effect: "How does the establishment position make more sense than alternatives proposed in the light of new findings or new arguments, or for that matter, old work that has gone unnoticed, or temporarily been forgotten or overlooked or re-interpreted?"

 Granted, withholding of grades, degrees, tenure, cooperation, honour and lucre, or even attention, are sometimes represented as being almost as effective, almost as barbarous even, as religious persecution.
 There certainly have been many ugly examples of such, and there have been even uglier examples of so-called scientists who have tried to stifle views that conflicted with their political dogma, by authority or even by inciting public riots against speakers, but actual religious martyrs faced with physical torment and death, would be unimpressed by the fate of our contemporary dissidents among scientists.
 Even Galileo and Urban VIII would probably have snorted dismissively.